-The effectiveness of the Active Plasma Sterilizer (APS) - a compact, sustainable and energy efficient sterilization system with inbuilt ozone generation and mixing capability was investigated for sterilization pertaining to planetary protection.
-Design of sterilization box of the first APS prototype (APS.V0) and integration of CPPRs in it for ozone generation and distribution was discussed.
-The CPPRs were integrated based on strategic selection and placement of SDBD reactor panel designs (Fan and Comb reactor configurations) to sustainably generate ozone using ambient air and for uniform distribution of the generated ozone within the sterilization box.
+CPPRs in it for ozone generation and distribution was discussed.
+The CPPRs were integrated based on strategic selection and placement of SDBD reactor panel designs (Fan and Comb reactor configurations) to sustainably generate ozone using ambient air and for uniform distribution of the generated ozone within the decontamination box.
 The concept of achieving spatially distributed decontamination using a synergistic combination of SDBD ozone generation and flow actuation for distributing and mixing DBD generated ozone without using external mixing agents or mechanical moving parts was used.
-The APS prototype was evaluated by (a) testing its sterilization efficacy for coupons made of 4 material types (Aluminum, Polycarbonate, Kevlar, Orthofabric), contaminated with 4 to 5 logs of two test organisms: (E.coli and B.subtilis), and distributed at 11 points inside the APS, (b) determining the number of CPPRs required for complete killing of selected organisms within 30 minutes, (c) determining corresponding ozone CT (concentration x time) requirements and power requirements, (d) testing ozone penetration through selected fabric materials and (e) performing preliminary material compatibility tests through SEM analysis.
-Results show that the APS can achieve 4 to 5 log reductions of pathogenic bacteria (E.coli and B.subtilis) on Aluminum, Polycarbonate, Kevlar and Orthofabric, simultaneously at 11 points inside the chamber, within 30 minutes with 13.2 W total power consumption.
-Specifically, 4 to 5 log reductions of E.coli on all four materials was achieved within 20 minutes with ozone CT value of 6789.02 ppm-min; and 4 to 5 log reductions of B. subtilis on all four materials was achieved within 30 minutes with ozone CT value of 10323 ppm-min.
-Spatial distribution of the sterilization data at the central plane of the APS established that the APS can uniformly sterilize several points on a contaminated surface.
+The APS prototype was evaluated by (a) testing its decontamination efficacy for coupons made of 4 material types (Aluminum, Polycarbonate, Kevlar, Orthofabric), contaminated with 4 to 5 logs of two test organisms: (E.coli and B.subtilis), and distributed at 11 points inside the APS, (b) determining the number of CPPRs required for complete killing of selected organisms within 30 min, (c) determining corresponding ozone CT (concentration x time) requirements and power requirements, (d) testing ozone penetration through selected fabric materials and (e) performing preliminary material compatibility tests through SEM analysis.
+Results show that the APS can achieve 4 to 5 log reductions of pathogenic bacteria (E. coli and B.subtilis) on Aluminum, Polycarbonate, Kevlar and Orthofabric, simultaneously at 11 points inside the chamber, within 30 min with 13.2 W total power consumption.
+Specifically, 4 to 5 log reductions of E.coli on all four materials was achieved within 20 min with ozone CT value of 6789.02 ppm-min; and 4 to 5 log reductions of B.subtilis on all four materials was achieved within 30 min with ozone CT value of 10,323 ppm-min.
+Spatial distribution of the decontamination data at the central plane of the APS established that the APS can uniformly sterilize several points on a contaminated surface.
 Successful penetration of CPPR generated ozone for single and combined fabric layers was established with a maximum reduction of 16.17% in ozone concentrations through the layers without using an external agent or mechanical device to enhance penetration.
-Preliminary material compatibility tests with SEM analysis of 4 selected materials exposed to ozone CT values required for sterilization of both bacterial species in the APS showed no significant material damage.
-Thus, this study shows the potential of the APS as a sterilization technology for applications in planetary protection with advantages of uniform spatial decontamination, low processing temperatures, low exposure times, lightweight with no moving parts, ability to decontaminate porous surfaces and compatibility with relevant materials.
-Additionally, it is important to note that the DBD reactors has been successfully tested and found to regain performance even when water droplets are present on the work surface [30] making it a better candidate for a broad range of practical sterilization applications.
-Future research on the APS is needed for detailed material compatibility studies and further evaluation of the system in sterilizing other species of interest to planetary protection.
+Preliminary material compatibility tests with SEM analysis of 4 selected materials exposed to ozone CT values required for inactivation of both bacterial species in the APS showed no significant material damage.
+Thus, this study shows the potential of the APS as a decontamination technology for applications in planetary protection with advantages of uniform spatial decontamination, low processing temperatures, low exposure times, lightweight with no moving parts, ability to decontaminate porous surfaces and potential compatibility with relevant materials.
+Additionally, it is important to note that the DBD reactors has been successfully tested and found to regain performance even when water droplets are present on the work surface making it a better candidate for a broad range of practical decontamination applications.
+Future research on the APS is needed for detailed material compatibility studies to confirm its compatibility with materials relevant to space applications, and for further evaluation of the system in inactivating other species of interest to planetary protection.